appsmithorg/appsmith-docs/website/docs/reference/widgets/image.md

 https://jpeg.org/images/jpegsystems-home.jpg
 ```

-You can also set an image in the **default image** property to be displayed if the image source fails to load or is invalid.
+You can also set an image in the **Default Image** property to be displayed if the image source fails to load or is invalid.
 This can be accomplished by specifying the default image as an image URL, data URI, or a base64 encoded image data in the Default Image property.

 ### Inline SVG